-Welcome, Class of 2018!
+Welcome, St. John's College Class of 2020!
 Here are the forms and links you'll need for registration this year.
-Please note that there are deadlines on July 15 and August 1.
 If you have any questions, please contact the office collecting the forms (Health Center, Registrar, or Assistant Dean), or your Admissions counselor.
+If you are entering the St. John's College freshman class in Santa Fe, please use the Santa Fe admitted student resources as there are slight differences.

 Registration and Opening Week Schedule